RicT1969/Project-1-Bootcamp---Data-Visualisation-and-Analysis/README.md

       - Cities with longest hospital distance to reach: Mitchell, Hume and Cardinia
       - Top populated cities: Casey, Melton

-     Step 5: Analysis made
+   Step 5: Final analysis

  City with no concern for health facilites:

+      - The analysis made in Q5d has improved our data observations made in Q1 (distance of hospitals).
+However, a special study needs to make for City of Baw Baw since it is a regional area which made up of different rurals town.
+Hence, studies were made to identify if the rural town where shire council located represents most of its population.
+It is found out that most populated town is located 1hr away named Traralgon where biggest hospital in baw baw region is located.
+It has capacity of medium sized to 253 beds which combined with other hospitals, it is well-equiped and adequate for its own population.

-      - Baw Baw and Whittlesea both have geocoordinates error that do not depicts its location with respect to the population area.
-Geocoordinates given were in area of nature reserve.
-Hence, studies were analysed to find out where population located.
-Hospitals at reasonably medium sized 90 and 253 respectively at 2 most popolated towns in BawBaw are well equipped and adequate for its own population.
-Same for Whittlesea, its population mostly located at south where main hospital located with 461 beds (medium to large sized) is also adequate for its population.
+    - Same for Whittlesea, most of its population located in the south.
+This is also where main hospital is located with 461 beds (medium to large sized) and is adequate for its own population.

        - Both Bass Coast and Mornington have good number of hospitals around, well equipped large hospital also located at its main populated area.
 Hence, these LGAs have no major issues to handle elderly population.

 City with growing concerns for health facilities:

        - Wyndham is a growing family oriented city, but it has only 1 medium sized hospital in the municipality.
 This is a huge concern for growing population.